schmlou/schmlou.github.io/static/experience-full.md

 **Youth Football Coach** • 2016 - 2020

-I've coached one of the youth football Teams of my then local sports club.
+I coached one of the youth football teams at my local sports club at the time.